Wodajo/Networking-theory/Networking 8th/Network layer - data plane.md

 `WFQ` (Weighted Fair Queueing) discipline - arriving packets divided into classes.
 Each class `i` is assigned a weight `wi` -> during any interval of time during which there are call `i` packets to send - class `i` is guaranteed to receive a fraction of service equal to `wi`/sum(weight of all other currently transmitted pakets classes) also a `work-conserving queueing` discipline

+#### IPv4

+`interface` - boundry between the host and the physical link.
+IP address is technically associated with interface rather than host containig that interface

+CIDR (Classless Interdomain Routing) - pron. *cider*

+update last note